Where is Penland Farm?

 We have already controversially seen planning permission granted for housing on greenfield sites in Lindfield, Lucastes Road and Ardingly Rd in Cuckfield.

 More worrying is the current rash of planning applications for land on the north of Haywards Heath.
-Another local site is under threat, Sunte House, where Banner Homes are trying to get planning permission to build houses on the south of the site and Crest Nicholson has just signed a 7 year option on the land to the north of the site.
+Other local sites are under threat; Sunte House - where Banner Homes have tried to get planning permission to build houses on the south of the site (this was refused by MSCD but Banner may yet appeal) and Birchen Fields where Crest Nicholson have submitted an application to build 48 dwellings.
 Borde Hill were also, until recently, looking to develop Sugworth Farm and have another parcel of land for sale too.
-If the Penland Farm and Sunte House planning applications are approved then it will open the flood gates to other developments in the area and the greenfields on the northern edge of our town will be lost forever.
+If the Penland Farm planning applications is approved it will set a dangerous precendent and will open the flood gates to other developments in the area and the greenfields on the northern edge of our town will be lost forever.

 Why shouldn't Penland Farm be built on?